Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Norway.}

 In Norway, approximately half of private-sector workers are covered by CBAs, and, unlike Portugal, there is no national MW policy.
 The system is two-tiered, featuring centralized sectoral negotiations that determine CBA wage floors and general wage increments, followed by firm-level bargaining between employers and local unions \citep{BhullerEtAl2022}.
 The sectoral bargaining agreements are not automatically extended to all firms, thus both covered and non-covered firms are present within narrowly defined industries.
-However, since 2004, the national labor board has allowed for limited extensions of collective agreements to non-covered firms.
-By 2023, about 10\% of private sector workers were covered through extensions, which effectively establish industry- and occupation-wide wage floors.
+However, since 2004, the national labor board has allowed for limited extensions of collective agreements to non-covered firms, reaching around 10\% of private-sector workers in 2023.

 \paragraph{Colombia.}